stokesdrift/stokesdrift/README.md

 * Fix the test resource pathing via gradle build
 * Rename packages to stokesdrift vs stokes_drift
 * Startup and including of the resources inclusion
-* Fix issue with running in a gem
+* Add version file for all references to lib version
-** Publish gem after
+* Add service approach - use samza for queue consumption ?
-* Add service approach
+** Service Plugin that takes ruby runtime? / registry, bean name + other details ** Plugin has start / stop events it listens too
 * Add configuration options
 ** java fork of confd
 * Add plugin model based on CDI